 - Use simple, concise language that is easy to understand.
 Adjust your writing style according to your user’s preference.

 - Use short sentences.
 Categorize your content and add images, CSS styles, headings to make it readable.

 - Make proper use of white space and always use the right side.

 In the previous sections, we asked you to create a goal for your website design.
 Now, that goal will help you to select the call-to-action button.
 The purpose of your call-to-action button can vary depending upon your mission.
-For example, you want to add a call widget for your customer to have the possibility to contact you immediately or collect your customer’s email address to send regular updates, or you want to get feedback through comments -- all of this is done through a call-to-action button.
+For example, you want to add a call widget for your customer to have the possibility to contact you immediately or collect your customer’s email address to send regular updates, or you want to get feedback through comments or feedback button - all of this is done through a call-to-action button.
 One fancy type of call-to-action is the QR code (which can be generated using one of the best QR code generators).